kenjis/ci3-to-4-upgrade-helper/docs/HowToUpgradeFromCI3ToCI4.md

-# How to Migrate from CI3 to CI4
+# How to Upgrade from CI3 to CI4

 ## Install CodeIgniter4